-The profitability of our mining operations and the value of our mining properties are directly related to the market price of gold, silver, and certain base metals.
+The value of our mining properties is directly related to the market price of gold, silver, and certain base metals.
 The price of gold and silver may also have a significant influence on the market price of our common stock.
 The market prices of these metals historically have fluctuated significantly and are affected by numerous factors beyond our control, including (i) global or regional consumption patterns; (ii) supply of and demand for silver and gold on a worldwide basis; (iii) speculative and hedging activities; (iv) expectations for inflation; (v) political and economic conditions; (vi) supply of, and demand for, consumables required for extraction and processing of metals, and (vii) general economic conditions worldwide.

-In the event metal prices decline or remain low for prolonged periods of time, we might be unable to develop our exploration properties, which may adversely affect our results of operations, financial performance, and cash flows.
-An asset impairment charge may result from the occurrence of unexpected adverse events that impact our estimates of expected cash flows generated from our Rodeo mine or the market value of our non-producing properties, including a material diminution in the price of metals.
+In the event metal prices decline or remain low for prolonged periods of time, we might be unable to advance or develop our exploration properties, which may adversely affect our results of operations, financial performance, and cash flows.
+An asset impairment charge may result from the occurrence of unexpected adverse events that impact market value of our non-producing properties, including a material diminution in the price of metals.